 Restrictions and Limitation on Setoff in Bankruptcy

-To close possible loopholes in the setoff right, §553 stipulates various requirements and limitations for the setoff:
+To close possible loopholes in the setoff right, §553 stipulates various requirements and restrictions for the setoff:

 - the debts must be mutual and to have arisen before bankruptcy;